Are You Walking on Eggshells? Signs of Emotional Manipulation in Relationships

 It can sound like:

-• “If you really loved me, you’d do this for me.”
+• “If you really loved me, you’d do this.”

 • “Wow, I guess I’m the bad guy again.”